oemof/tespy/doc/tutorials_examples/tutorial_heat_pump.rst

 ^^^^

 This tutorial introduces you in how to model a heat pump in TESPy.
-You can see the plants topology in figure 1.
+You can see the plants topology in the figure.
 Also, you will find a fully working model in the last chapter of this tutorial.

 .. figure:: api/_images/tutorial_heat_pump.svg
     :align: center

-    Figure 1: Topology of the heat pump.
+    Figure: Topology of the heat pump.

 The main purpose of the heat pump is to deliver heat e. g. for the consumers of a heating system.
 Thus, the heat pump's parameters will be set in a way, which